bioinfo-pf-curie/mpiBWA/docs/README.md

 So far we don’t see differences compare with BWA mem baseline

-Now we procede with the parallelization.
+Now we procede further with the parallelization.
 We start to increase the number of mpi jobs with 10 bwa threads

 10 threads on 1 node : `mpirun -N 1 -n 1 mpiBWA mem -t 10`
 [M::mem_process_seqs] Processed 402610 reads in 257.005 CPU sec, 25.803 real sec